Julia-Tempering/Pigeons.jl/docs/src/mpi.md

 ##### Environment modules

-The modules you are currently using for the setup will need to be added to the generated script, so Pigeons needs to know about them.
+The HPC modules you are currently using for the setup will need to be added to the generated script, so Pigeons needs to know about them.
 Add them to the `environment_modules` argument of `setup_mpi()`.